equalitie/swabber/README.md

 iptables interface
 -------------
-The following modules must be loaded:
+The following modules must be loaded on Debian wheezy:
-* ip_tables
 * ip_conntrack
 * iptable_filter
 * ipt_state

+Setup for your system will probably be different if you are on another distro, depending on how your kernel was compiled.

 Configuration
 ======